top of page

 It is terrible for everybody when the truth does not come out.

-It is terrible for SOME when it does.
+It is terrible for some when it does.

-To this day, I remember the terrifying fear I felt for years as a child and also during my marriage that had me lying awake shaking some nights.
+To this day, I remember the terrifying fear I felt for years as a child, and the terrifying fear I also felt during my marriage that had me lying awake shaking some nights.
+Every form of abuse has a long lasting (many times lifelong) effect on each victim survivor.

-The freedom that I gained when I broke my silence about the abuse I suffered I wouldn’t trade for anything.
+The freedom I gained when I broke my silence about the abuse I suffered I wouldn’t trade for anything.
+Once secrets are exposed to the light, they lose their power over you.
+Keeping secrets only protects the abuser.

+Abuse does not deserve privacy.
 If violence cannot be talked about, it cannot be stopped.
-I truly believe more victims would be willing to share their pain, fear and shame if they could expect to be believed, respected and vindicated.
+I truly believe more victims would be willing to share their pain, fear and shame if they could expect to be believed, respected, recompensed (to the extent the law can accomplish that in the face of harm) and, ultimately, vindicated.

+Dr. Sandra L. Bloom, author of Creating Sanctuary, argues that psychic health is virtually impossible in our society because we have become desensitized to violence, we have normalized repression, and we have created institutions that repeatedly traumatize the most vulnerable among us.
 She dares to define violence as more than sexual, emotional, or physical abuse.
 Allowing our citizens to go hungry or homeless, denying them a quality education or medical care, and tolerating laws and policies that perpetuate these conditions are all forms of violence.
+These are human rights violations.

 What I learned through these past few decades is that domestic violence, rape, child abuse and child sexual rape and molestation is socially acceptable in our society and often in many church settings.
 This needs to change!

-They need a safe place to know that they (and others) will be protected from their perpetrator, they need accountability---someone to hold their perpetrator accountable, they need restitution or material compensation for the losses incurred by the perpetrator and they need vindication (not revenge)---to be set free.
-Scars remain, but healing is sufficient so as not to continue to be held in bondage to the trauma.
+I have asked myself, "What does the human spirit need in order to heal and move on?”
+It needs a safe place to know that it (and others’ souls, hearts, and minds) will be protected from perpetrators.
+Survivors need accountability - someone to hold their perpetrator accountable.
+Survivors need restitution or material compensation for the losses incurred by perpetrators, and they need vindication (not revenge) - to be set free.
+Scars remain, but healing can be sufficient so as not to continue to be held in bondage to the trauma.

 When there is no justice, there is no healing.

+I believe in seeking to defeat injustice, not people.
 I believe that the Universe is on the side of “justice” and that right will prevail.

 Respectfully,